saran41290/Amazon-Bestseller-Books-Analysis-Excel/README.md

 ### 3. Fiction and Action & Adventure leads genre demand

-Fiction & Action & Adventure is the strongest genre with 55 books, contributing 26.2% of the dataset.
+**Fiction & Action & Adventure is the strongest genre with 55 books**, contributing 26.2% of the dataset.
 Reading & Writing follows with 37 books, making these two categories the strongest demand areas.

 ### 4. Author engagement is highly concentrated

-Freida McFadden leads with 2,808,693 reviews, followed by Sarah J. Maas, Colleen Hoover, and Rebecca Yarros.
+**Freida McFadden leads with 2,808,693 reviews**, followed by Sarah J. Maas, Colleen Hoover, and Rebecca Yarros.
 The top four authors together generate approximately 8.22 million reviews, showing strong author-brand influence.

 ### 5. Reader sentiment is strongly positive

-The average rating is 4.7.
+The **average rating is 4.7**.
 The rating band distribution shows 127 books in the High category, 68 in Medium, and 15 in Low, indicating that bestseller titles are strongly skewed toward higher-rated books.

 ## Business Recommendations